Tib3rius/tib3rius.github.io/sqli.md

 A simplistic but generally reliable method for finding basic SQL injections.

-First, "break" the statement by injecting a single or double quote into an otherwise valid value (e.g. username=admin').
+First, "break" the statement by injecting a single or double quote into an otherwise valid value (e.g. username=admin&#x27;).

 Then, replace the injected quote with each of the following "repairs" in turn, to see if one results in the original (uninjected) response: